DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...I understand.
 Hearing so makes me relieved."

-Jeanne with ghastly expression takes a deep breath.
+Jeanne with a ghastly expression, took a deep breath.

 "The world being a lie...
 Honestly I'm still finding it hard to believe.
 It just doesn't feel real...